lihw/tech/README.md

 | OSX           | No            | Not supported|   Yes    |

 #Installation
-Use either `git clone https://github.com/lihw/tech-0.91alpha.git <dir>` or download the zip file at [https://github.com/lihw/tech/archive/tech-0.91a.zip](https://github.com/lihw/tech/archive/tech-0.91a.zip), and then uncompress the zip file to any dir you want.
+Use either `git clone https://github.com/lihw/tech.git <dir>;git checkout 0.91a` or download the zip file at [https://github.com/lihw/tech/archive/0.91a.zip](https://github.com/lihw/tech/archive/0.91a.zip), and then uncompress the zip file to any dir you want.

 **The path of installation dir should not include and blank spaces**